vowr/librarian/README.md

-# librarian
-VOWR Music Librarian Web App
+# VOWR Music Librarian Web App

+## Deployment

+### FreeBSD

 To run the app within a FreeBSD jail I recommend using the convenient [iocage](https://iocage.readthedocs.io/en/latest/) jail management tool.
-With this, one may execute commands similar to those shown below to run an instance of _librarian_.
+With this, one may execute commands similar to those shown below to run an instance of _librarian_ inside a jail.
+Currently this as only been tested on 12.0-RELEASE.

 ```bash
 iocage create -r LATEST -n <jail-name>